httpwg/wg-materials/ietf117/minutes.md

 MB: Echo it sounds interesting, will probably need customers to ask for this before implementation happens.
 Sees last one as config file telling you where to find common elements you expect from each CDN, the more common CDN things that have already been defined, the more valuable it is.

 MN: Agrees, other purpose of config file is that they can differ across CDNs.
-Asking for Fastly folks for feedback.

-Piotr Sikora (PS): Cache tax thing is fine, interesting, should be adopted.
+Piotr Sikora (PS): Cache tags thing is fine, interesting, should be adopted.
 Second and third is almost like out of bound API, not sure if should be in HTTP WG.

 Erik Nygren (EN): Intriguing.
 Need customer demand.
 Mapping concepts on multiple large systems, similar on surface level but details will be very different fundamentally.
 Complexity will be passed to the edge, could become lot harder than it seems.